 Recruiting Eligibility

-Recruiting is for Harvard FAS students and recent alumni.
+Recruiting is for Harvard FAS degree students and recent alumni.
 The employers who participate often hire for “entry-level” roles and internships, meaning that they are primarily looking for Harvard College students.
-GSAS students, select Extension School students from degree-granting programs, and recent College and GSAS alumni are also eligible to participate, but employers may restrict particular job and internship opportunities to specific school and class-levels.
+GSAS students, Harvard Extension School (HES) admitted degree candidates, and recent College and GSAS alumni are also eligible to participate, but employers may restrict particular job and internship opportunities to specific school and class-levels.
 Post-docs and students from the other schools at Harvard are not eligible to participate in interviews and do not have access to Crimson Careers, but they are included in some Mignone Center for Career Success Career Fairs & Expos.

 Harvard College Students and Alumni

-Current Harvard College students may opt-in to the Recruiting email list with your @college email address.
+Current Harvard College students may opt-in to the Recruiting email list.

 Employers consider your class-level based on the number of summers you have left before you would be a full-time, post-graduate hire, so be aware of this, especially when you apply to summer internship programs.